 In worship at Pilgrim, we use the Inclusive Bible for all scripture readings.
 We also use the Evangelical Lutheran Worship (ELW) hymnal (red book).
 You can find the hymn number at the upper outside corner of each page.

 We celebrate Holy Communion together on the first and third Sundays of each month.
 Pilgrim practices an open table, which means all are welcome to participate in communion as they wish.
-Typically, we practice intinction (dipping the wafer into a common cup of wine), but during the pandemic, we have shifted to bring-your-own communion elements, or you may use individually packaged elements, which are available on request from an usher.
+Typically, we practice intinction (dipping the wafer into a common cup of wine), or you may use individually packaged elements, which are available on request from an usher.
 Gluten-free wafers and alcohol-free juice are also available.

 Children are a vital part of Pilgrim’s community and are welcome exactly as they are in worship.
 Spark children’s story Bibles are available in the pews.
 The East and West transept areas—spaces to the left and right of the front of the sanctuary—are equipped with art supplies, rocking chairs, and other family-friendly options for little ones in worship.
 Busy bags are also available by the Sanctuary entrance.
-The activity and sounds of Pilgrim’s children are celebrated, but if you feel your child needs more space or privacy, you may accompany them in the basement Fellowship Hall or nursery, or leave them with a nursery attendant.
-Please note that the nursery is currently closed due to the pandemic.
+The activity and sounds of Pilgrim’s children are celebrated, but if you feel your child needs more space or privacy, you may accompany them in the basement Fellowship Hall.
 You are welcome to chestfeed/breastfeed or bottle feed your baby anywhere in the Pilgrim building, however, if you desire privacy, the nursery or bathroom on the west side of the basement Fellowship Hall are good locations.
 Changing tables are available in the main floor bathrooms on the East side and in the Fellowship Hall bathroom.
 All of this information is available on a card in the pews; click here to view an online version.

 Pilgrim aims to be a space that is accessible to all.
 This includes the following: